History

 National Insurance

-When planning for your income tax payments do not forget to consider National Insurance (NI) implications.
-NI is effectively an additional tax, however, it has different rates and is not applicable in all income.
 For example NI is not applicable to rental income or bank interest.
 If you are under the PAYE system you will pay Class 1 employee national insurance and your employer will pay employer national insurance.
 If you are self-employed you are subject to Class 4 and Class 2 NI.